 Animals: Polar Bears or Penguins

 The Arctic is home to polar bears; the Antarctic is home to penguins.
 Except for animated movies and zoos, you will never see them together in the wild.
 If you go to Antarctica, you’re practically guaranteed to spot a penguin as they reside in giant colonies and are abundant on almost every landmass.
 The polar bear, however, is a different tale, and spotting one is often the sought-after goal of a trip, one that’s not always realized but quite possible.
-For instance, on one of our staff’s recent Arctic expeditions to Svalbard, he saw 4 polar bears over 11 days.
+For instance, on one of our staff’s Arctic expeditions to Svalbard, he saw 4 polar bears over 11 days.
 Our experts who recently went to the North Pole though, saw about a dozen polar bears (read the trip report).

 Other wildlife unique to the Arctic besides the polar bear are the walrus, musk ox, reindeer, arctic fox, beluga whale and narwhal, as well as a greater diversity of shorebirds.
-Learn more in our Arctic wildlife blog.
 Unique to Antarctica beyond the many species of penguin are the leopard seal and albatross.
 You can spot whales in both polar regions.

 Landscape & Living

 The Arctic has a strong human presence with enduring settlements, while the Antarctic has been historically deserted.

 While the vessels sailing in the polar regions are often the same expedition ships, like the Expedition, Plancius, National Geographic Explorer and so on, the Arctic does offer a few small sailing vessel options that simply cannot sail the long ocean crossings of the Antarctic.
 The 32-guest Rembrandt van Rijn is one such intimate sailing vessel our travelers sail on.
 This ship is particularly popular for late-season Northern Lights itineraries.